The Ultimate Guide to MLM Products: Trends, Categories, and Insights

 2) Positioning

 In MLM, positioning goes way beyond the product’s pricing; it highlights the USP, differentiating it from competitors and aligning with customer needs.
 A strong positioning strategy is built on solid market analysis and an understanding of demand.
-By studying customer preferences, lifestyle trends, and competitors’ gaps, companies can identify where their product fits best.
+By studying customer preferences, lifestyle trends, and competitors’ gaps, companies identify where their product fits best.

 Ultimately, your MLM product’s strong positioning will ensure your distributors can communicate the product’s value clearly and consistently, which will directly impact sales and brand loyalty.